nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     T apply(String str) throws IllegalArgumentException, ParseException;
 }
 ```
 The last parameter, `isOptional`, is a boolean flag that indicates whether the flag is optional or not.
 If the flag is not found in the user input, this method will throw a `ParseException` if the flag is not optional, but will return a `null` object if the flag is optional.
-It is overloaded to has a default value of `true` when omitted.
+It is overloaded to have a default value of `true` when omitted.

 The `parseField` method is reused extensively in multiple parser classes to parse all the flags.
 The following is an example of how it can be used: